wgsl-tooling-wg/wesl-spec/WeslToml.md

 # `wesl.toml` file format

 WESL shader projects have a standardized `wesl.toml` file, which describes the project setup.
-It is used by tools such as language servers and linkers[^1].
+It is used by tools such as language servers and linkers.

 The format looks as follows.
 As much of it is optional as possible.